ncar-xdev/hpcbinderhub/tests/ssh-cluster/README.md

 ```

 and it will stand up two nodes, `node1` and `node2`, connected via a
-network called `login-net`, just like in the manual example above.
+network called `ssh-net`, just like in the manual example above.

 ### Docker-Compose Teardown